 Every component makes a difference when making french toast, from the bread to the batter to the filling to the sauce.
-Starting with the bread, the more common choices are pullman bread, challah and brioche.
-Some people like to use baguettes, but personally I think the bread is too chewy.
-Day old bread is always better since fresh bread can be "too soft."
+Starting with the bread, the more common choices are Pullman bread, challah, and brioche.
+Some people like to use baguettes, but personally, I think the bread is too chewy.
+Day-old bread is always better since fresh bread can be "too soft."

 For the filling, you can add fresh guava along with the strawberries or even do fresh guava with strawberry jam.

-I grew up on Honey Bunches of Oats cereal, so this was first choice; however, a popular cereal choice for french toast is Captain Crunch.
+I grew up on Honey Bunches of Oats cereal, so this was the first choice; however, a popular cereal choice for french toast is Captain Crunch.
 You can mix it up and choose Honey Bunches of Oats with Clusters or with Almonds.

-Holy moly this french toast is out of this world!
+Holy moly this stuffed french toast is out of this world!
 The filling is warm and gooey with bites of fresh strawberries while the bread is nice and crunchy.
 No need for syrup since the stuffed french toast is just sweet enough.
 I kid you not, I made 3 servings of this and had it for breakfast all to myself.
 Talk about indulging, but every bite was worth it!

 For more breakfast inspiration check out these rosewater blueberry waffles!